Cyberbullying: Phoebe Prince

 What About The Bullies?

-Parents of South Hadley High School students went to the town's Board of Selectman, to express their concerns of the bullies still being in the school.
-Their were nine students that were implicated in the bullying of Phoebe.
+Parents of South Hadley High School students went to the town's Board of Selectman; to express their concerns of the bullies still being in the school.
+Their were nine students that were implicated in the bullying of Phoebe Prince.
 She was virtually hounded by students, "a campaign of tormenting and making her life miserable."

 "What kind of signal are we giving kids at school if some of the bullies are still walking the hallways acting proud," said parent Kathleen Keene.

-Other parents had different concerns if the bullies were named, like high school senior Steven Grawboski,
+Other parents had different concerns if they decided to release the bullies identities, like high school senior Steven Grawboski,